|

 official title of the person issuing the certificate shall be sufficient

+proof of its authenticity.
 If either of the contracting parties

 is unable to produce his birth or baptismal certificate or a certified